Fine and Gross Motor Developmental Milestones – Ages 4 and 5

 This milestone poster/sheet details the speech and language developmental milestones for 5 year olds.

-Designed by speech and language pathologists, the speech and language milestone sheets provide an list of typical milestones that should be attained by specific ages.
+Designed by speech and language pathologists, the speech and language milestone sheets provide a list of typical milestones that should be attained by specific ages.
 In the event that a child is not demonstrating what is expected for their age, it is recommended that a speech pathologist is consulted.
 The sheets also include specific causes for concern and suggestions for parents within the home.

 While PLD no longer offers a clinic, the following download may be useful when seeking specific information from the school or the early childhood service for the speech pathologist: Observations of a student to accompany a referral to a SP.
+The following implementation booklet outlines how PLD speech pathology designed programs can be applied to schools.
+Refer to pages 7, 11, 12 and 18.

 Copyright: PLD printed materials belong solely to the authorised purchaser and may not be shared with colleagues, parents or anyone else.
 PLD printed materials can not be uploaded to school servers, intranets or online platforms.
 A quick FAQ on how you can and can't use PLD printed materials can be found HERE.